sprusr/sprusr.github.io/about.md

 permalink: /about/
 ---

-I listen to a lot of music in a day.
-I go to a lot of hackathons and my favourite language is Javascript.
-I use a Mac, most of the time for web browsers and text editors.
-And when I'm not on computers, I like to cycle.

-Contact me at `scott` at this domain.
+Scott is a computer science student at Aston University.
+In his first year of study he discovered hackathons in a big way, attending 14 as a fresher, concluding with the Major League Hacking season finale in New Jersey.
+In his spare time he loves taking things apart, losing the screws, and never being able to put them together again.

+### Contact

+If you want to get in touch, the easiest way is to [tweet at me](https://twitter.com/sprusr).
+If you prefer email, you can send a message to `scott` at this domain.

 ### Links